-London Collective Founder and CEO Max Farrell has been appointed Chair of the Cultural Co-Location Advisory Group for Creative Estuary.
+The Founder and CEO of the London Collective, Max Farrell, has been appointed Chair of the Cultural Co-Location Advisory Group for Creative Estuary.
 From Southend to Margate, the Thames Estuary is a region of untold creative potential.
 Creative Estuary will be driving forward the creative and economic evolution of this region, unlocking its potential as an international production hub and a collaborative, inspirational working space for a new generation of creative talent.

 The Cultural Co-location project will be testing and demonstrating new practice in the role of culture in planning and placemaking, through co-locating cultural facilities within planned civic infrastructure in different development scenarios.
 The group will explore opportunities to integrate cultural facilities into civic buildings and outdoor spaces, facilitating places for creative activity from flexible artist studios to large scale performance and exhibition spaces.